sagan/cozyssh/docs/SCRIPTS.md

 # CozySSH Custom Scripting API

 CozySSH allows you to extend its functionality by writing custom scripts (JavaScript or TypeScript).
 Scripts are executed in the browser environment and have access to powerful `cs*` prefix functions and `cs:*` custom events to interact with the terminal, the backend, and the application state.
-It's also possible to import some modules (like `react`) in your custom script.
+It's also possible to import some CozySSH frontend bundled ES modules (like `react`) in your custom script.

 - [CozySSH Custom Scripting API](#cozyssh-custom-scripting-api)
   - [General Usage](#general-usage)